Why is flexibility so important for a fighter?

 - Before starting the real exercises we need to do (at least 1-2 months) of low-intensity stretching (read Basic soft stretching)

 - We have to learn to listen to the signals of our body, if we feel an increasing discomfort in our joints, we must stop immediately and pass to milder exercises

-Younger kids will have fewer difficulties than adults but that does not matter, we should not discourage us, the important thing is to achieve a little improvement every day (some Shaolin monks have contortionist’s abilities even over 70 years, we have no excuses).
+In most cases (not always), younger kids will have fewer difficulties than adults but that does not matter: we should not discourage us, the important thing is to achieve a little improvement every day (some Shaolin monks have contortionist-level abilities even over 70 years, we have no excuses).

 There isn’t an ultimate goal, the goal is just to improve, every day.